ewerton-ssh/RocketWPP.JS/README.md

 ![RocketWPP.JS](https://i.imgur.com/M7iSCgd.png)

-RocketWPP.js is an aplication in Nodejs and React for create connectors with Whatsapp and Rocket.Chat
+RocketWPP.js is an aplication in Nodejs and React for create connectors with Whatsapp and Rocket.Chat.

 ##Features